-\paragraph{Proactive Mitigation of Grounding Failures} Research has explored using machine-learned models to predict and mitigate grounding failures in spoken dialog systems.
+\paragraph{Proactive Mitigation of Grounding Failures} Research has explored the use of machine-learned models to predict and mitigate grounding failures in spoken dialogue systems.
 By forecasting potential failures, models can guide proactive interventions.
 For example, in a call-routing system, predictions of downstream grounding issues were used to trigger early transfers to human operators, reducing user frustration and disengagement, like pressing keys to access human assistants or abandoning calls~\cite{horvitz2007complementary}.

 \paragraph{LLMs and conversational grounding} Current LLMs appear to guess user intent and progress with assumptions of correct inferences rather than resolving uncertainties through grounding.\footnote{\url{https://openai.com/blog/chatgpt}} This manifests as generations of over-informative responses \cite{tsvilodub2023overinformative}, refusal to handle ambiguity~\cite{abercrombie2023mirages,min2020ambigqa,gao2021answering}, and overconfidence~\cite{mielke2022reducing}.
 Prior work demonstrated that LLM-powered conversational agents fail to generate appropriate grounding acts~\cite{shaikh2024grounding, lu2024newsinterview}.
 Rather than measuring human-LLM interaction through end-to-end evaluation \cite{lee2022evaluating,chiang2024chatbot}, we consider discrete grounding acts in dialogues.
 Like \citet{schneider2024bridging} and \citet{shaikh2024grounding}, we use prompted LLMs to classify these acts.
 While prior work has explored generating clarification requests through prompting~\cite{kuhn2022clam, chen-etal-2023-controllable} and finetuning~\cite{andukuri2024star, zhang2023clarify, hong2023zero, gan2024clarq}, we examine grounding acts more broadly.